tym-network/jasr-nodewebkit/README.md

 [OS X caches these files](http://proteo.me.uk/2011/08/mac-application-bundle-caching/), so you may need to manually clear these cached files during development.

-## install a specific version of node-webkit

-To install a spcific version of node-webkit use npm with the specific version: `npm install nodewebkit@0.9.2`

-> *Please note:* This npm package version tracks the version of node-webkit that will be installed, with an additional build number that is used for revisions to the installer.
-As such `0.9.2-1` and `0.9.2-2` will both install `node-webkit@0.9.2` but the latter has newer changes to the installer.
+## Version
+The version of node-webkit that will be installed is defined in the script "install.js".

 ## license
 [node-webkit](https://github.com/rogerwang/node-webkit)'s code and this installer use the MIT license.